 Oculus Go full review

-The Oculus Go is one of the first all-in-one VR headsets on the market, offering a great virtual reality experience without the need for a smartphone or high-end PC.
+The Oculus Go was one of the first all-in-one VR headsets on the market when it first appeared in 2018, offering a great virtual reality experience without the need for a smartphone or high-end PC.
 It could be the all-in-one VR headset that brings virtual reality to the masses - here's our review.

 Pricing and availability

 The Oculus Go is available to order from the Oculus website following a May 2018 release.
-What’s more exciting than the release is the price tag; it’s only £199/$199 or £249/$249 depending on storage, which is cheaper than many of the high-end VR headsets on the market.
-It may seem a little steep, but when you consider the fact that you need a £500+ Samsung smartphone to power Gear VR and a £700+ PC to run the Oculus Rift S on top of the initial price, the Oculus Go seems like the more attractive option.
+What’s more exciting than the release is the price tag; it was £199/$199 at release, but it was dropped to only £139/$149 in January 2020, making it the cheapest standalone VR headset on the market.
+It may seem a little steep to the uninitiated, but when you consider the fact that you need a £700+ PC to run the Oculus Rift S on top of the initial price, the Oculus Go seems like the more attractive option.

 Has Oculus compromised the VR experience to cut the price of the headset?
 Carry on reading to find out.